How to Set Up e-Commerce In China

 Like most of its online activity, China regulates its e-commerce environment more strictly than in the rest of the world.
 Most of these efforts are to help prevent fraud and money-laundering.
 Just keep in mind that you cannot simply set up a website and start to sell goods.

 If you want to do e-commerce in the Chinese marketplace, there are two Internet Content Provider (ICP) licenses you need to acquire first:

 ICP Beian (ICP备案) – This is the standard ICP license required to host a website in China.

 ICP Commercial – This ICP license gives its holder the legal ability to accept payments online, but it generally applies to online stores that sell services or physical goods.

-Under the spirit of the law, this would include both websites with online shopping carts and also people who are selling through stores in online marketplaces, such as Taobao, JD.com, or Alibaba.
-In practice, most online marketplaces have not required its users to prove they have a commercial ICP to open and operate a store.
+Under the spirit of the law, this would include both websites with online shopping carts and also people who are selling through stores in online marketplaces such as Taobao, JD.com, or Alibaba.
+In practice, most online marketplaces in e-commerce have not required its users to prove they have a commercial ICP to open and operate a store.

 Websites that do not have an ICP record cannot be accessed in Mainland China.
 You can see the ICP license numbers for any Chinese website at the bottom of the front webpage, where they are required to be displayed: